emheyboer/nfc-music-player/README.md

 ## Remote
 The remote is a wireless keyboard connected to the controller.
 Each keypress on the remote triggers a distinct function on the controller which in turn updates the player.

-## nfc Tags
+## Tags
-Using plexamp, we can write a URL (which calls /player/playback/playMedia) to each NFC tag for playback.
+Using plexamp, we can write a URL (which calls /player/playback/playMedia) to each nfc tag for playback.
 These tags are therefore compatible with both this player and any other nfc-enabled device running plexamp.